The General Data Protection Regulation (GDPR) is a European privacy law that took effect on May 25, 2018.

 Provide customers with the right to delete, edit, restrict certain data uses

 Basic requests (e.g., a customer asks you to delete their order) can be quickly managed inside your control panel.
-Again, remember any third party services who may have access to this data.
+Again, remember any third-party services that may have access to this data.

 We recommend storing data digitally.
 Encrypted data protected with a password of the minimum recommended strength – or protected by means of a password generator – offer a secure option compared to printed invoices.